astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 from miles to kilometers (the km is smaller than the mile), the components of the vector would get bigger (you need 1.6 km for each mile).
 It would change in the opposite way.
-Of if you rotate the coordinate axis, that's the same as rotating a vector the other direction.
+Of if you rotate the coordinate axes, that's the same as rotating a vector the other direction.

+The covariance is harder to visualize, but it has to do with thinking of the vector as an operator.
+The row vector multiplies *onto* the column vector.
+If you think of row-column multiplication as a dot product, which projects one vector onto the direction of another, the row vector $[0~1~0~0]$ is like $\hat{x}\cdot.
+If you operated this onto a (contravariant) vector, you would get the x-component as a result.
+Therefore, if you changed the coordinate system in some way,
+$\hat{x}\cdot$ would change the same way.
+It would change *with* the coordinates, not against them.

-The covariance is harder to visualize, but it has to do with the... (need to look up Schultz again here).
-In the context of relativity theory, the differences between co and contra are less pronounced -- they become more important when the coordinates are not orthogonal, for example.
+In the context of relativity theory, the differences between co and contra are subtle (a minus sign in the zeroth component is the only obvious difference).
+The differences become more important when the coordinates are not orthogonal, for example.
 For regular three-vectors, there's no difference at all.
 This makes it hard to illustrate, as in all the simple cases, there is no difference between the two.
 For the purposes of this book, it is sufficient to treat contravariant four vectors as columns and covariant four vectors as rows (with a negative zeroth component).
 ```

 For the four vectors we are considering, $dx_0 =-dx^0$, but